mobilemind/OpenInlets/README.md

 0.0.0: July 22, 2014 - Initial commit, smushing together multiple bookmarklet
 repos I have; doesn't build yet

-## Plans/"To Do"

-+ [X] Get this working with 2-3 existing bookmarklets (Gmapplet, OpenIn1Password, OpenInGoodReader)
-- [X] Get Travis CI integrated
-- [X] Get bookmarklet to have individual version numbers
-- [X] Make use of RegEx replacements or templates to streamline updating the README.md
-- [ ] Use some sort of Markdown or HTML templating to automate making a gh-pages `index.html` file
-+ [X] Add a "References" section to README.md with links to the underlying URL schemes used
-+ [ ] Use `x-callback:` URLs where possible and relevant

 <!--- JavaScript links -->
 [OpenIn1Password]: javascript:function%20a()%7Breturn/iP(.d%7Chone)/.test(navigator.userAgent)?location.href='op'+location.href:void%200%7Da();void'1.1.0' "OpenIn1Password"
 [OpenInBlogsy]: javascript:function%20a()%7Breturn/iP(.d%7Chone)/.test(navigator.userAgent)?location.href='blogsy:'+location.href:void%200%7Da();void'1.0.0' "OpenInBlogsy"